 Adhesions consist of tiny strands of collagen that form around injured tissue as the body’s first step in the process of healing.
-Common areas of adhesion formation are areas affected by a prior infection, inflammation or endometriosis.
+Common areas of adhesion formation are areas affected by a prior infection, inflammation, or endometriosis.
 Pelvic adhesions can lead to a host of female health problems ranging from infertility to chronic pain including pain with intercourse.
 If you’ve had any kind of surgery, infection injury or endometriosis, there’s a good chance you have adhesions.
-We made a short guide that can help you figure out if you have adhesions after a surgery.
+We made a short guide that can help you figure out if you have adhesions after surgery.

 What Causes Pelvic Adhesions?

 - Surgery – Studies show that 55% to 100% of people who undergo pelvic surgery, will develop pelvic adhesions.
 Cutting into the delicate tissues near your reproductive structures can result in a large amount of scar tissue growing around the healing site.
 Many of the women we treat for secondary infertility or chronic pelvic pain have undergone a prior C-section, hysterectomy, or appendectomy (appendix removal.)

 - Inflammation – Recurring inflammation is a very common cause of adhesions.
 Pelvic inflammatory disease (PID) is a major contributor to many of the infertility and pain cases we have treated.
 The constant inflammation causes scar tissue to grow in the pelvic area, often around the fallopian tubes or ovaries.